 No matter how much a place excites and interests you, you have to figure out how to make it jump out and interest an editor.
 That’s how a travel story idea is sold.

 The good news is that within every vague story idea, there’s usually a unique angle waiting to be uncovered.
 It’s up to you, the travel writer, to find the topics that are most interesting and do enough research to turn them into something an editor wants to buy.
-You need to develop your story ideas in enough depth to describe it to an editor.
-He needs to find it attractive enough to want to publish it.
+You need to develop your story ideas in enough depth to describe it to editors.
+They need to find it attractive enough to want to publish them.

 In my coaching practice, when my writers send me their query letters for review, I find most of them have good ideas.
 But often their query letters are scant on details and need some serious beefing up.

 The first thing I tell them to do is develop their travel story ideas by doing some in-depth research about each story idea.